Saturday, October 19, 2019

 "His dad said by any means necessary.
 He resisted."
 He then proceeded to drag him up the stairs by the straightjacket.
 Step by step, his backside scraped along the carpeted platform, his lower back striking the ledge of the next step.

-As he got to the top of the stairs, he was pulled across the black and white checkered kitchen floor.
+He was pulled across the black and white checkered kitchen floor as he got to the top of the stairs.
 The kitchen was rather large, 26 x 24.
-Sounds of his limp body being forcefully dragged across the floor filled the space with a squealing sound.
-When his momentum finally stopped at the edge of the kitchen, the skinny orderly grabbed his ankles and spun him 180 degrees around and dropped his feet, which fell hard towards the ground and made a loud booming noise when his heals struck the surface.
+The sounds of his limp body being forcefully dragged across the floor filled the space with a squealing sound.
+When his momentum finally stopped at the edge of the kitchen, the skinny orderly grabbed his ankles, spun him 180 degrees around, and dropped his feet, which fell hard toward the ground and made a loud booming noise when his heels struck the surface.
 He realized he was on the edge of the living room.
 He then looked up.

-In the middle of his vision of the 24-foot high ceilings and between the 10 feet exposed beams, that stretched upwards, was his father’s perfectly framed face looking back at him.
-His father was prepared for a final confrontation of his son.
+In the middle of his vision of the 24-foot high ceilings and between the 10-foot exposed beams that stretched upwards was his father's perfectly framed face looking back at him.
+His father was prepared for a final confrontation with his son.

-“Son, I’m so disappointed in what you have become.
-A recluse, shut in, a loser,” his baritone voice rumbled.
-His eyeglasses slowly slid down the bridge of his nose “For 31 years you have been a thorn in my side.
+"Son, I'm so disappointed in what you have become.
+A recluse, shut in, a loser," his voice rumbled.
+His eyeglasses slowly slid down the bridge of his nose.
+"For 31 years, you have been a thorn in my side.
 I warned you.
-I told you this day would come, you're unworthy of my loins."
+I told you this day would come.
+You're unworthy of my loins."

 "I know you killed your mother.
 I know you did!
 Tell me.
 Just admit your deed.
 Free me from this fucking torment."